 Brake fluid can be found in almost any motor vehicle, such as cars, trucks, motorcycles, and ATVs.
 Because of their efficiency and increased safety, hydraulic brakes are also used on pedal bicycles.
 Brake failure in any vehicle starts with low or dirty hydraulic fluid, specially designed to last a long time.

 Why You Should Change Brake Fluids

 When you press the brake pedal, a piston pushes against the master cylinder, forcing brake fluid through the linked hoses to each wheel's braking system.
-The fluid is forced into a caliper by the disc brakes, where it presses against a piston, which pinches the brake pads against the disc and squeezes the wheel to slow down or stop.
+The disc brakes force the fluid into a caliper, which presses against a piston, which pinches the brake pads against the disc and squeezes the wheel to slow down or stop.

-Tiny bits of rubber, rust, and other debris fall off as the brake system's elements get worse over time and can end up in your brake fluid.
-When this fluid becomes dirty, it loses its effectiveness, causing your brakes to fail.
+Tiny bits of rubber, rust and other debris fall off as the brake system's elements get worse over time and can end up in your brake fluid.
+When this fluid becomes dirty, it loses effectiveness, causing your brakes to fail.

-- Brake fluid is "hygroscopic," and vigorously draws moisture from the air.
+Brake fluid is "hygroscopic," which vigorously draws air moisture

 Drawing in moisture is usually the primary reason to change your brake fluid.
 Since many components of your vehicle braking system are made of steel, changing the brake fluid can help prevent rust and failure.